 Profile of stock

-The Educational Research Library primarily orients its profile on the institute’s thematic research domains and priorities.
+The Educational Research Library primarily shapes its profile according to the institute’s thematic research domains and priorities.
 The acquisition profile is concentrated on empirical and comparative educational research and educational science .
 In particular, the following topics are addressed:

 - Educational quality and evaluation;